Adept-IT-22/AI-ML-Lead-Gen/LIVE DEV DOC.md

         + Funding -
             + **From the single enrichment API -** company_id, funding_event_id, date, type, investors, amount, currency, news_url, created_at, updated_at

+        + Metadata -
+            + Source (where the data was fetched i.e. TechCrunch)
+            + Type of data i.e. funding, hiring or event

 + **Graph DB**: _To Be Determined_

-+ **Normalized data before enrichment**: Add normalized data but not enriched just to track any failures in enrichment
++**[BACKLOG ITEM] Normalized data before enrichment**: Add normalized data but not enriched just to track any failures in enrichment

 ### Commit Message Format